The question of spectators and secrets is a long winded one!! This Magic Article will hopefully give you the information you need.

-Whether or not to share with the audience the modus operandi of a magic trick is a dilemma that every magician faces at least once during his career as a performer.
+Whether or not to share with the audience the modus operandi of a magic trick is a dilemma that all magicians face at least once during their career as a performer.

-While such a request may not be put forward in a stage show, it is definitely accepted as being the norm where personalized events like weddings and birthdays are concerned.
+While such a request may not be put forward in a stage show, it is definitely accepted as being expected where personalised events like weddings and birthdays are concerned.

-Incorporating a magic show as part of entertainment package is common and on finding the magician up close, spectators are naturally tempted to approach him and inquire about the tricks.
+Incorporating a magic show as part of an entertainment package is common and on meeting magicians up close, spectators are naturally tempted to approach them and inquire about the tricks.

-However, at the same time, offending a member of audience is a complete no-no especially since most magicians rely on word of mouth marketing as an instrument of professional growth.
+However, at the same time, offending a member of the audience is a complete nonstarter especially since most magicians rely on word of mouth marketing as an instrument of professional growth.

-Characteristics of such a trick are that it should be simple enough to grasp, impressive enough to satisfy the curiosity of the spectator and at the same time prevent the core principles of magic from spilling on to the world.
+Characteristics of such a trick are that it should be simple enough to grasp, impressive enough to satisfy the curiosity of the spectator, while at the same time prevent the core principles of magic being publicly revealed.

 Something simple like bets placed on the bar counter or passing something through the handle of a coffee mug fits the description quite well.

-In addition to being simple enough to teach, it is something that is bound to thrill the onlookers and letting them in on the secret will have them squealing and giggling like adolescents within no time.
+In addition to being simple enough to teach, it is something that is bound to thrill the onlookers and letting them in on the secret will mean they are totally absorbed.

-Therefore, if you wish to indulge in close-up magic or any other performance wherein interaction with the audience is inevitable, you must have a few simple, not too technical or advanced tricks up your sleeve.
+Therefore, if you wish to indulge in close-up magic or any other performance wherein interaction with the audience is inevitable, you must have a few simple, not too technical or advanced tricks in your repertoire.

 it might require a certain amount of research, this course of action is